 Erik Matti’s Reaction

 When I read about the ramblings of my social media connections about Erik Matti’s tweet, I immediately remembered a showbiz column I read back when Meteor Garden was still airing.
-The writer lambasted the rise of these Asian flicks and, though excessively racist, called the “cockroach-bitten eyed” actors as ineffective and having no talent.
-I wish I could have a link for that writeup but that was in 2003.
-So, I think the bitterness towards these invading Asian dramas and movies remain.
+The writer lambasted the rise of these Asian flicks and, though excessively racist, called the “cockroach-bitten-eyed” actors as ineffective and having no talent.
+I wish I could have a link for that write-up but that was in 2003.
+So, I think the bitterness towards these invading Asian dramas and movies remains.

 While I do not agree with Direk Matti’s generalization of how these Korean flicks often revolve around love, I do understand how he was wary of Philippine film and TV being doomed.
 Even though the Philippines still boasts of a 23% poverty rate, about 44% of the population has internet access and may have had availed of any form of streaming service, legal or otherwise.
 Surely, the top ten most-watched titles on Netflix would reveal how Filipinos behaved during the quarantine.

-Aside from the real effect of the Korean wave, I do think that one reason that Filipinos do not watch Filipino films is that there is a lack of titles in streaming sites.
-Even if all locally-produced films or dramas will be acquired by these websites, these would still be overcome by the foreign titles.
+Aside from the real effect of the Korean wave, I do think that one reason that Filipinos do not watch Filipino films is that there is a lack of titles on streaming sites.
+Even if all locally produced films or dramas will be acquired by these websites, these would still be overcome by foreign titles.
 If you ask me why I think it is because few movies are being produced in the country nowadays!